ronilaukkarinen/vscode-stylefmt/README.md

 The best thing in stylefmt is that it supports [stylelint](https://stylelint.io/) out-of-the-box without being too restrictive.

+**So, in short:** Practically this extension removes extra empty lines and indents the code to match the current indentation level.
+It does it a bit more efficiently than stylelint itself.

 ## Top contributors

 This plugin is constantly kept up to date by the following persons and a bunch of [awesome contributors](https://github.com/ronilaukkarinen/vscode-stylefmt/graphs/contributors).
 Wanna join in development?
 Let us know!